 What is a Smash Burger?

-Smash burgers start by forming balls of ground beef (which you can make ahead), then pressed or smashed with a burger press into a thin patty as soon as they hit the hot grill.
-This creates extra browning and flavor on the outside while maintaining the patty’s juiciness.
+Smash burgers start by forming balls of ground beef (which you can make ahead), that are pressed or smashed with a burger press into a thin patty as soon as they hit the hot grill.
+Direct contact with the griddle or skillet creates extra browning and flavor on the outside while maintaining the patty’s juiciness.
 They also cook super fast!

-- Sauce – A simple combination of mayonnaise and yellow mustard is what we use to grill and assemble the burgers.
+- Sauce – A simple mix of mayonnaise and yellow mustard adds flavor to the patties and makes a quick burger sauce for serving.

 Restaurant-Style Burger Toppings